 IELTS (or IELTS Online): We require at least a 7.5 overall band score on the Academic Examination and give consideration to those with subscores of 7.5 and above.

 TOEFL iBT or iBT Home Edition: We require at least a 102 overall score and give consideration to those with subscores of 25 and above.

 TOEFL Essentials: We require at least an 11 overall band score and give consideration to those with subscores of 11 and above.

-Cambridge English Assessment: For 2023 applicants and beyond, Carnegie Mellon accepts the Cambridge English Assessment.
-We require at least a 191 overall score and give consideration to those with subscores of 191 and above.
+Cambridge English Assessment: We require at least a 191 overall score and give consideration to those with subscores of 191 and above.